Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       linux# rpm -Uvh $(find ${CSM_PATH}/rpm/embedded -name "lsscsi-*.x86_64.rpm" | sort -V | tail -1)
       ```

+1. Remove CNI configuration from prior install

+    If you are reinstalling the system and you are **using ncn-m001 to prepare the USB image**, remove some of prior CNI configuration.

+    ```bash
+    ncn-m001# rm -rf /etc/cni/net.d/00-multus.conf /etc/cni/net.d/10-*.conflist /etc/cni/net.d/multus.d
+    ```

+    This should leave you with the following two files in `/etc/cni/net.d`.

+    ```bash
+    ncn-m001# ls /etc/cni/net.d
+    87-podman-bridge.conflist  99-loopback.conf.sample
+    ```

 <a name="create-the-bootable-media"></a>
 ## 2. Create the Bootable Media